The Missing Cross to Purity

 and the unity may increase in the spirit and power;

-that all may come to live in the gospel order,
+so that all may come to live in the gospel order,

 which was before the devil, or enmity, or adversary was.